Schull-io/Solutions-Architect-Labs/Week 1/Lab1/README.md

-This Week lab will focus on getting you acquainted with S3 using the aws cli
+This Week lab will focus on getting you acquainted with Amazon S3 using the aws cli

 # Task 1: Create a S3 bucket using AWS CLI